NSouthernLF/toc/process/new_project_onboarding.md

 ## Technical & Infrastructure

-   * Domain Transfer - project-related domains should be transferred to the Linus Foundation via an issue created here https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19
+   * Domain Transfer - project-related domains should be transferred to the Linux Foundation via an issue created here https://jira.linuxfoundation.org/plugins/servlet/theme/portal/2/group/19
    * Github Repos - project-related repositories must be located in a neutral LF Github organization.
 The current GitHub organization owner must invite the user "thelinuxfoundation" (no quotes) as an owner.
 GitHub’s documentation for how to do that is here: https://docs.github.com/en/organizations/managing-organization-settings/transferring-organization-ownership
    * Zoom account - projects may request a zoom sub-account for scheduling community meetings.
 Please submit a ticket to CDF Helpdesk, identifying key community members who should have access.